HeGTa: Leveraging Heterogeneous Graph-enhanced Large Language Models for Few-shot Complex Table Understanding: METHODOLOGY

-The forward propagation in HGT begins with the input of a <Table, Instruction> pair, where the instruction text passes through the LLM's Embedding layer, and the table is transformed into a Tabular HG before being processed by the RGNN.
-The LLM Embedding layer assigns embeddings to each token, creating a sequence, while the RGNN's output provides aggregated vector representations for each table node.
-Subsequently, HGT replaces the embeddings corresponding to the table placeholders within the sequence with the actual node vectors.
+The forward propagation in HeGTa begins with the input of a \textless Table, Instruction\textgreater~pair, where the instruction text passes through the LLM's embedding layer, and the table is transformed into a Tabular HG before being processed by the HGNN.
+The LLM embedding layer assigns embeddings to each token, creating a sequence, while the HGNN's output provides aggregated vector representations for each table node.
+Subsequently, HeGTa replaces the embeddings corresponding to the table token placeholders within the sequence with the actual node vectors.
 This adjusted embedding sequence is then fed into the LLM's remaining layers.

-To enhance the HGT understanding of tables, we innovatively devise three tasks tailored for the graph-enhanced LLM, each varying in granularity: Table Row Classification, Table Cell Matching, and Table Context Generation.
-The complexity of these tasks increases progressively, aiming to elevate the model's capability to comprehend semantic information across different levels.
-This tiered method is designed to systematically broaden the model's semantic awareness.
-Below is the detailed descriptions of each task.
+To enhance the HeGTa's understanding of tables, we introduce three tasks tailored for the graph-enhanced LLM, each varying in granularity: Table Row Classification, Table Cell Matching, and Table Context Generation.
+These tasks are designed to integrate table representations into the LLM's semantic space.
+The complexity of these tasks increases progressively, aiming to incrementally improve the model's ability to comprehend semantic information.
+Detailed descriptions of each task are provided below.

 \textbf{Table Row Classification (TRC).} The objective of this task is to train the model to accurately identify the category of each table row.
 Utilizing the vector representations of Row nodes provided by the HG encoder, the model discerns whether a node corresponds to a Header Row or a Data Row.
-The categorization of Row nodes is automated by an algorithm elaborated in Appendix.~\ref{apdx: Top Header Row Number}, eliminating the need for manual intervention and thus qualifying as a self-supervised training process.
+The categorization of Row nodes is automated by an algorithm elaborated in Appendix, eliminating the need for manual intervention and thus qualifying as a self-supervised training process.
 In the dataset we utilize, the labeling accuracy of the algorithm reaches 97.6\%.
 This task facilitates the model's initial grasp of coarse-grained information about the structure of table rows.

 \textbf{Table Cell Matching (TCM).} The task involves supplying the model with vector representations of each cell node alongside a list of shuffled cell contents.
 The model's objective is to correctly pair each cell node vector with its corresponding original text.
 For instance, referring to the table depicted in Fig.~\ref{fig:t2g}, the model needs to align the node vector of $c_{1,1}$ with the string "income" within the list correctly.
 This training task enables the model to discern the semantic information encapsulated within the cell contents based on the graph node vectors.
 Essentially, it aligns the semantic space of the HG encoder and the LLM.